GummyGuppy/FCC-VotingApp/README.md

 ##  Current ToDo's:

-  1)  Create multiple Polls using appropriate Schema and display on home page
-  2)  Implement Passport.js and finish User Registration
-  3)  Update testing implementations for all routes
+  1)  Develop Poll schema, model, and properly learn how to manupulate data from the database.
+  2) Implement the data into a new barchart

 ## User Stories
   (completed user stories will have a strikethrough)